isa-ulisboa/greends-pml/README.md

 <details markdown="block">
 <summary> Transfer learning (April 24, 2024): using and fine-tuning pre-trained models</summary>

 We have seen how machine learning models are created and trained with PyTorch.
-However, when applying our model (e.g. a CNN) to a bigger data set (e.f.
+However, when applying our model (e.g. a CNN) to a larger data set (e.f.
 CIFAR10) we encounter several problems like:
 1. the accuracy is low because the model is not good enough,
 2. training from scratch requires a lot of computational resources.